dashingsoft/pyarmor/docs/usage.rst

 1. :ref:`Using super mode` to obufscate scripts if possible, otherwise enable :ref:`Advanced Mode` if the platform is supported.
 In Windows and the performance meets the requirement, enable :ref:`VM Mode`
-2. Try to :ref:`binding obfuscated scripts to Python interpreter`.
+2. Try to :ref:`binding obfuscated scripts to Python interpreter` if they're distributed as one executable bundle.
 3. Make sure the entry script is patched by `cross protection code
    <https://pyarmor.readthedocs.io/en/latest/how-to-do.html#special-handling-of-entry-script>`_,
    and try to :ref:`Customizing cross protection code`
-4. Use the corresponding :ref:`Restrict Mode`
+4. Use the corresponding :ref:`Restrict Mode` to make sure no one can import the obfuscated module.
 5. Use the high security code obfuscation `--obf-code=2`
-6. :ref:`Using plugin to improve security` by injecting your private checkpoints in the obfuscated scripts
+6. :ref:`Using plugin to improve security` by injecting your private checkpoints in the obfuscated scripts, there is one decorator :ref:`assert_armored` and one function :ref:`check_armored` in the :module:`pytransfrom` used to prevent monkey trick hacking.
+You can also add any other check points to make sure the obfuscated scripts are not hacked.
 7. If data files need to be protected, refer to :ref:`How to protect data files`

 About the security of obfuscated scripts, refer to :ref:`The Security of PyArmor`